wp-plugins/floating-social-media-icon/readme.txt

 = Can i override the css styles of each social media icon set? = Yes, each of the shortcode or php generated social media icon set is having unique css class and it help you to define specific style for each social media icon set.

-= Can i customize the shortcode to show social media icons with differant icon design and size? =
+= Can i customize the shortcode to show social media icons with different icon design and size? =

 Yes, You can use shortcode to display icon and set social media icon size,what ever you want which is supported by the plugin.
 You can override the global icon theme and size configuration using some attributes on shortcode.